 The challenge that then arose here, was the throw distance for the projector.
 There is a projection distance limit where the requirements for a projector will result in a significant increase in cost.
 This was the distance from the screen and the amount of light needed to give a satisfactory image brightness in the room.
 With some further discussion it was decided to switch the main cinema area round and have the room partitioned with the cinema space in the smaller room.
 Should capacity be increased the partition doors would be opened.

-The second bigger room was furnished with a pair of Sonance Mariner speakers each side giving a deeper response, these were setup on a switch as the rear channels for the surround sound should the bigger room be used.
+We furnished the second larger room with a pair of Sonance Mariner speakers each side, giving a deeper response.
+We set them up on a switch so the rear channels for the surround sound for the bigger room.
 The sound reflection in the room was then overcome by using paneling round the hall.

-The ceiling in the café area has a low ceiling portion at the entrance and a high vaulted ceiling over the eating area.
-As a result, we looked to have in ceiling 4” speakers and Gallo Acoustic pendant speakers in Chrome to give a level audio field.
+Lastly, the ceiling in the café area has a low ceiling portion at the entrance and a high vaulted ceiling over the eating area.
+Meanwhile, we looked to have in ceiling 4” speakers and Gallo Acoustic pendant speakers in Chrome to give a level audio field.

 Lairds technology recommendations included:

 The Build began July 2018, Lairds were onsite when the site was watertight a few months later.

 As always, our challenge was staying in front of the other tradesmen to make sure their jobs progressed on schedule.
 As a result, during the build flexibility was key.
 It was a delight to be able to choreograph this with the project managers from Ashleigh.
 Moreover, they knew they could contact us at short notice.
 Furthermore, we had the flexibility of being able to work in different areas of the building without detriment to other parts of the project.
 Having the flexibility meant that any technical difficulties or existing cable routes could be adjusted whenever required.
 For instance, we used High platforms and Cherry pickers.
 As a result, full H&S procedures and policies were adhered to over the course of the project.